 - Kagoshima City is called the Naples of Japan, although so is Ōsaka sometimes.
 It lives under the shadow of Sakurajima (桜島), an active volcano, something that Ōsaka cannot boast.
 In Kagoshima City, visit the Iso Gardens (磯庭園 Iso-teien), also known as Senganen Garden (仙巌園), Ishibashi Park (石橋記念公園 Ishibashi Kinen Kōen), the Kagoshima Botanical Garden (かごしま熱帯植物園 Kagoshima Nettai Shokubutsuen), and Kagoshima Prefectural Museum of Culture.
 The Satsuma Peninsula (薩摩半島 Satsuma-hantō) to the south of the city is picturesque, with Mount Kaimono (開聞岳 Kaimondake, 924 meters), and the Ibusuki Onsen (指宿温泉).

 - Kumamoto Castle in Kumamoto city is famous for its fortifications.
 The city also has the house of “Koizumi Yakumo”, the Japanese name of the scholar Lafcadio Hearn (1850-1904), who lived in the area for many years.
-Another famous resident was Souseki Natsume (夏目 漱石, 1867-1916), an important writer around the turn of the twentieth century.
+Another famous resident was Sōseki Natsume (夏目漱石, 1867-1916), an essential writer around the turn of the twentieth century.

 Nagasaki Prefecture has the city of Nagasaki(長崎市), site of one of the atomic bombs dropped by American forces at the end of World War II.
 The city has been completely rebuilt, and like Hiroshima has a Peace Park.
 Half the area of the prefecture is made up of nearly a thousand islands, both inhabited and uninhabited.
 For centuries, Nagasaki has been an important port linking Japan with Korea and China, and other parts of the world.
-It has also had a long association with the Netherlands, being the location of one of the few designated trading posts, namely the fan-shaped artificial island of Dejima (出島).
+It has also had a long association with the Netherlands, as it was one of the few designated trading posts, namely the fan-shaped artificial island of Dejima (出島).

 - Huis Ten Bosch Dutch theme park; Nagasaki City Peace Park and the Nagasaki Atomic Bomb Museum (長崎原爆資料館 Nagasaki Genbaku Shiryōkan); the Siebold Memorial Museum (シーボルト記念館 Shīboruto Kinenkan); the Twenty-Six Martyrs Museum and Monument, etc. Lots of ferries connect Nagasaki with the surrounding islands; try taking a boat across to the Shimabara Peninsula (島原半島), and walk around Unzen (雲仙) and its many onsen and bubbling ‘jigoku‘ (hells).

 Saga (佐賀県) is known as the home of ceramics.
 At the crossroads of Chinese and Korean cultures, Korean technology was imported to Japan through Saga.
-Many Korean craftsman worked here and passed on their skills, leading to the highly-prized Arita-yaki (有田焼), Imari-yaki and Karatsu-yaki.
-The discovery of high quality porcelain in the area by a Korean craftsman ensured the future of Arita and Imari.
+Many Korean artisans worked here and passed on their skills, leading to the highly-prized Arita-yaki (有田焼), Imari-yaki and Karatsu-yaki.
+The discovery of high-quality porcelain in the area by a Korean craftsman ensured the future of Arita and Imari.

 - Kyushu (from the Japan Directory)